dncoyote/interview-guides/Notes/SpringBoot.md

     - Logging

 ## Spring v/s Spring Boot
+#### Spring
--  Spring Framework provides a wide range of features and flexibility for building Java applications, Spring Boot focuses on simplifying and streamlining the development process by providing opinionated defaults and automatic configuration.
+- Spring Framework is a comprehensive framework for building enterprise Java applications.
--
+- It provides support for various functionalities such as dependency injection, aspect-oriented programming, transaction management, data access, and more.
+- Spring Framework requires explicit configuration through XML or Java-based configuration classes.
+- Developers need to configure and manage various components such as servlets, application context, dispatcher servlets, etc., manually.

+#### Spring Boot
+- Spring Boot is an opinionated framework designed to simplify the process of building and deploying Spring-based applications.
+- It provides defaults for configurations and automatically configures many aspects of the application based on sensible conventions.
+- Developers can create standalone, production-grade Spring-based applications with minimal configuration.
+- It includes embedded servers (like Tomcat, Jetty, or Undertow) by default, so there's no need to deploy the application to an external server.
+- Spring Boot includes tools for building, packaging, and running Spring applications, such as the Spring Boot CLI, Spring Boot Starter projects, and Spring Boot Actuator for monitoring and managing applications.
+- Spring Boot applications can be easily deployed as executable JAR files, making them easy to manage and deploy.

 ## Deploying a Spring Boot Web Application
-- Traditionally, we package a web application as a WAR file and then deploy it into an external server.
+- Traditionally, we package a web application as a WAR(Web ARchive) file and then deploy it into an external server.
 Doing this allows us to arrange multiple applications on the same server.
 - When CPU and memory were scarce, this was a great way to save resources.
 - But things have changed.
 Computer hardware is fairly cheap now, and the attention has turned to server configuration.
 A small mistake in configuring the server during deployment may lead to catastrophic consequences.
 - Spring tackles this problem by providing a plugin, namely `spring-boot-maven-plugin`, to package a web application as an executable JAR.
 To include this plugin, just add a plugin element to `pom.xml`.